Aes-op/All-HTML-Pages-To-Content-Pages-Canvas-LMS/README.md

 4. All non-linked HTML pages in the course are converted to content pages
 5. All non-linked HTML pages are deleted

-NOTE: The functions in this script can be easily broken out into seperate scripts to allow for only linked, or only unlinked, HTML pages to be converted.
+NOTE: The functions in this script can be easily broken out into separate scripts to allow for only linked, or only unlinked, HTML pages to be converted.